freenas/freenas-docs/userguide/freenas_directoryservice.rst

    `The Linux Samba-OpenLDAP Howto
    <http://download.gna.org/smbldap-tools/docs/samba-ldap-howto/#htoc29>`_.
-   In addition, the LDAP server must support SSL/TLS and the certificate for the LDAP server needs to be imported.
+   In addition, the LDAP server must support SSL/TLS and the certificate for the LDAP server must be imported with :menuselection:`System -> Certificates -> Import Certificate`.

 Figure 9.2a shows the LDAP Configuration screen that is seen after clicking